 - Take your dog for a walk and play a game along the way.

 - Take a frisbee to the park and play with your household.

-- Park further away from your usual green area where you’d normally walk or meet up with your friends, socially distanced, of course.
+- Park further away from your usual green area where you’d normally walk or meet up with your friends.